 For this podcast, I hope to help you keep that confidence in your work but being aware that you will falter at times, and when you do, we will be here to help you get back up and to make sure that you don’t make the same mistake again.

-Sign up for Shane’s Inner Circle now to get access to this 58 minute podcast where Shane Hurlbut, ASC answers member questions.
+In this podcast, Shane Hurlbut, ASC answers member questions.
 As a member, you will be able to submit your own questions for future podcasts!

 Here are just a few of the questions answered in this podcast: